appwrite/demos-for-functions/python/subscribe-to-send-grid/README.md

 ## 🎯 Trigger

-Head over to your function in the Appwrite console and under the Settings tab, enable the `users.create` and `account.create` event.
+Head over to your function in the Appwrite console and under the Overview Tab, click Execute Now and supply the JSON.
-This will cause the function to triggered whenever any user is created on the app, and their email will be added to the list specified.